MASSACHUSETTS PAY REPORTING & PAY TRANSPARENCY

 Employers are to submit:

-- The EEO-4 report, which covers state and local units of government
+- EEO-4 reports, which cover state and local units of government

-- The EEO-5 report, which covers elementary and secondary schools
+- EEO-5 reports, which cover elementary and secondary schools

 Reports are to be submitted annually to the state by February 1st.
 Since organizations are submitting the “wage data report” associated with EEO reporting and there is currently no wage data reporting included in EEO-1 reports, pay reporting data will not be submitted by EEO-1 filers in 2025.

-- EEO-1 reports must be submitted by February 1, beginning in 2025 (even if pay data component is not included).
+- EEO-1 reports must be submitted February 2, 2026.
 Learn more about how DCI supports many employers with their EEO-1s each year.

 - Continue to monitor any changes to Massachusetts pay reporting legislation.
 Our interactive state legislation map is frequently updated with the latest legislation and regulations in pay transparency and pay reporting.